Guide To PPP Forgiveness Rules, Qualified Expenses, & How To Apply For Loan Forgiveness [Updated Oct. 2020]

 When & How To Apply For Forgiveness

 You will apply for PPP loan forgiveness through the lender that serviced your PPP loan.
-You must submit the Paycheck Protection Program Loan Forgiveness Application.
-Borrowers may also be eligible to submit the EZ Loan Forgiveness Application.
-This option is available to borrowers who meet one of the following conditions:
+You must submit SBA Form 3508; some borrowers may also be eligible to submit the EZ Loan Forgiveness Application.
+The EZ option is available to borrowers who meet one of the following conditions:

 - Self-employed or have no employees